jfanjoy/helicopter/README.md

 helicopter model and texture:

-Bell47 is a FREE 3D model made by Melkor (https://forum.minetest.net/memberlist.php?mode=viewprofile&u=301) for the free game "Minetest" and is released under CC-BY-NC-SA 3.0 http://creativecommons.org/licenses/by-nc-sa/3.0/
-For more information, see Licence.txt
-(+ Modified by DS)
+Helicube is a model made by Alexsandro Percy, based in original model aspect (+ Modified by DS)

 the item textures are probably by Pavel_S, TODO